 Why Does Hair Loss Happen After Bariatric Surgery?

-Telogen effluvium can be triggered by several things but it is not the same as alopecia areata which causes permanent hair loss and scarring.
+Several things can trigger telogen effluvium, but it is not the same as alopecia areata, which causes permanent hair loss and scarring.
 With telogen effluvium, large amounts of hair may fall out but it is usually temporary and will grow back.
-Events that often trigger telogen effluvium are stress, major life event, illness, childbirth, severe trauma, scalp issues, medication, hormones, deficiencies, marked weight loss, or extreme dieting.
+Events that often trigger telogen effluvium are stress, major life events, illness, childbirth, severe trauma, scalp issues, medication, hormones, deficiencies, marked weight loss, or extreme dieting.
 Bingo!

-Experiencing hair loss after bariatric surgery can be attributed to the stress of the surgery, the quick loss of weight, and possibly, aggravated by vitamin and nutrient deficiencies.
-All types of bariatric surgery alter the size of the stomach and some also change the way nutrients and vitamins are absorbed through the digestive system.
+The stress of the surgery, the quick loss of weight, and possibly, vitamin and nutrient deficiencies may contribute to experiencing hair loss after bariatric surgery.
+All types of bariatric surgery alter the size of the stomach and some also change the way the digestive system absorbs nutrients and vitamins.
 When the body is lacking certain vitamins and nutrients this can further trigger or prolong the phase of excessive hair shedding.

-Approximately half of all patients who have weight loss surgery experience hair loss which can begin anywhere from one to six months after surgery.
-If you have had weight loss surgery within the past several months, and are noticing an increase in hair loss, do not panic!
+Weight loss surgery can cause hair loss in about 50% of patients, starting from one to six months after the procedure.
+If you recently had weight loss surgery and are seeing more hair loss, don’t panic!
 Shedding hair is normal for about 50% of bariatric surgery patients and is usually temporary.

 How Long Will My Hair Keep Shedding After Weight Loss Surgery?